May Picqueray

-Marie Jeanne Picqueray, known as May Picqueray, was a French anarchist activist, trade unionist, and notable pacifist.
-She was born on July 8, 1898 in Savenay and died on November 3, 1983 in the 14th district of Paris.
+Marie Jeanne "May" Picqueray (8 July 1898, Savenay – 3 November 1983, 14th arrondissement of Paris) was a French anarchist activist, trade unionist, and notable anti-militarist.
 She published the pacifist and anti-militarist periodical Le Réfractaire from 1974 to 1983.

 Biography

 In 1921, two anarchists of Italian origin, Nicola Sacco and Bartolomeo Vanzetti, were condemned to death by the American justice system, while shouting their innocence.
 Despite the mobilization of the left-wing circles, the French press remained silent.
 To trigger the press campaign, May Picqueray sent a parcel bomb containing a defensive grenade and leaflets to the American embassy.
 This "initiative" succeeded in mobilizing the journalists, without causing any damage other than material.
 Despite the magnitude of the worldwide demonstrations in their favor, Sacco and Vanzetti were executed in 1927 - and rehabilitated in 1978.

 Attracted in her youth to revolutionary circles, May Picqueray left France for Moscow, Russia, in 1922, as a delegate of the Metalworkers union, which was at the time part of the Red Trade Union International.
 While she was in Moscow, she notably climbed on the table to denounce union congregants eating while the common people starved.
 She also visited Vladimir Lenin, who was already weakened by the disease that eventually killed him.
 Because of Leon Trotsky's responsibility in the crushing of the Kronstadt rebellion, and his perceived betrayal of Nestor Makhno, she refused to shake his hand when she met him, even as she asked him to release the anarchists locked in prison by the Bolsheviks.

 In 1924, she made the punch at the meeting of the Grange-aux-Belles during which the communists killed two anarchist workers with revolvers.
 Her friendship with Emma Goldman and Alexander Berkman as well as her trip to the USSR confirmed the dictatorial character of the communist regime, even though Stalin was not yet at the head of the country.